 CCTV recordings need to be kept for at least 3 months.

-The most sensitive assets must be stored in the most secure areas.
-Using the “onion technique”, each perimeter “layer” should house progressively more sensitive assets.

 Keys to all secure or public areas housing IT equipment (including wireless access points, gateways, and more) must be protected in a centralized fashion.

-A controlled reception area must establish where:

-All visitors pass through the security desk.

-Security guards challenge unknown persons.

 Offsite backup locations are physically secure for backups and the security measures are reviewed at least annually.

 Location(s)